Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 - Browse to the Azure Portal
 - Select the Application Insights **python-appinsights-SUFFIX** resource
 - On the **Overview** page, copy the connection string
-- Copy the `.\docs_sampes\env.template` file and rename it to `.env`
-- In the new `.env` file, paste the copied value into the `APPLICATIONINSIGHTS_CONNECTION_STRING` value
+- Open the `.\docs_sampes\.env` file notice that as part of the setup the values have been copied into the environment file

 ## Create a simple Python App

-- Browse to the Azure Portal.
-- Select your Azure Monitor resource.
-- On the **Overview** page, copy the connection string and save it for later.
 - Create a new python file called `app.py`.
-- Copy the following into it, be sure to replace your Application Insights connection string:
+- Copy the following into it, be sure to replace your Application Insights connection string that you copied above:

 ```python
 import logging